Supply Chain Network Optimization: Harnessing Resilience

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 Looking back over the past couple of years, the supply chain has weathered turbulence and uncertainty.
 Throughout 2017 and 2018, electronics demand was outstripping supply, subsequently extending the lead times for commodity devices like capacitors, resistors, diodes, transistors and memory.
-And that wasn’t the only factor threatening the stability of the supply chain; geopolitical uncertainties, higher labor costs and rapid technology transitions also came into play.
+And that wasn't the only factor threatening the stability of the supply chain; geopolitical uncertainties in 2019, higher labor costs and rapid technology transitions also came into play.
 Considering how heavily a strong supply chain depends on visibility and predictability, this insecure and troubling environment poses challenges for supply chain managers, which a strategic network design can help alleviate.

 There are several benefits of network optimization, such as determining the flexibility and resilience in your supply chain strategy, figuring out how to increase or reduce gross margins, assessing how to enter emerging countries and conducting a compliance study on taxes.